1971 Newry killings: Aftermath

 After the killings, the soldiers involved were tried in a civil proceeding.
-The jury for the proceeding found the soldiers not guilty of murder, finding that they had opened fire after suspecting that the three men were planting a improvised explosive device at the bank; the jury also found that the Ruddy, Anderson and McLoughlin were attempting to rob the two men outside of the bank.
+The jury for the proceeding found the soldiers not guilty of murder, finding that they had opened fire after suspecting that the three men were planting an improvised explosive device at the bank; the jury also found that the Ruddy, Anderson and McLoughlin were attempting to rob the two men outside of the bank.
 After news of the killings became public, angered mobs rioted in Newry for several days, throwing stones and molotov cocktails at the British security forces.
 During the funerals for the three men, most businesses in the town temporarily closed themselves out of respect (the exceptions were the Provincial Bank and the Royal Mail post office in Newry, both of which had their windows broken by rioters throwing stones at them).
 The security forces eventually managed to bring the riots under control after using CS gas and baton rounds against rioters.